demetriuszhomir/XRayFeed/README.md

 5. Click "Load unpacked" and select the extracted folder
 6. The XRayFeed icon should appear in your Chrome toolbar

+## Updating

+To update the extension, extract the ZIP over the existing files from the previous version, so the path remains the same.
+Then refresh the extension on the Extensions page.

 ---

 <div align="center">